 What is your vision for the community/what are your priorities?

-What is your professional experience and how do you feel it lends itself to municipal government?
+What if your professional experience and how do you feel it will lend itself to municipal government?